 Understanding public health has never been more important.
 Students in this course explore the importance of evidence in public health, disease prevention and health promotion, how social determinants of health affect health outcomes, the behavioral and biological determinants of health, how the environmental affects health, and how globalization affects the burden of disease.

-The course is taught over a semester and counts towards the Gen Ed Social and Historical Studies requirement at IU Bloomington.
+The course counts towards the Gen Ed Social and Historical Studies requirement at IU Bloomington.

 Prerequisites: None